Fear the Walking Dead: Home media

-The first season was released on Blu-ray and DVD on December 1, 2015 by Starz through Anchor Bay Entertainment, under license from AMC Networks.
+The first season was released on Blu-ray and DVD on December 1, 2015, by Starz through Anchor Bay Entertainment, under license from AMC Networks.
 A special edition version of the first season was released on Blu-ray and DVD on March 22, 2016, with new bonus features, including deleted scenes, seven featurettes, and audio commentaries by cast and crew, on all six episodes.
 The second season, featuring audio commentaries, deleted scenes, and various behind-the-scene featurettes, was released on Blu-ray and DVD on December 13, 2016.
 The third season, featuring audio commentaries and deleted scenes, was released on Blu-ray and DVD on March 13, 2018.
 The fourth season, featuring four audio commentaries, was released on Blu-ray and DVD on March 5, 2019.
 The fifth season, featuring three audio commentaries, was released on Blu-ray and DVD on May 19, 2020.
 The sixth season, featuring audio commentaries, was released on Blu-ray and DVD on August 31, 2021.
 The seventh season was released on Blu-ray and DVD on January 10, 2023.
+The eighth and final season was released on Blu-ray and DVD on February 27, 2024.
+The complete series was released on Blu-ray and DVD on October 15, 2024.